anywhichway/assentials/README.md

 ## Sequential Processing Functions

 All sequence processing functions take one of more functions or literal values as their arguments.
-During processing, literals values are treated like they are functions of the form `(value) => value`.
+During processing, literal values are treated like they are functions of the form `(value) => value`.

 `async any flow(function||any arg[,...])(any input)`